Stuycs-K/project03-final-10-chene-chend0-lina/PROPOSAL.md

 Our UI will have an introduction screen with rules and controls that the player needs to follow.
 During the game, the player will be able to see the visible card in the dealer’s hand, and their own.
 They will be prompted to hit/stand with a text prompt.
-The screen will constantly refresh to count down their time.
 Screen will refresh upon the player's choice to hit/stand.
 At the end of the game, show a win/loss screen with the results of both dealer and player’s hands.
 Outside of a round of blackjack, a player client may read the public log of game moves/results.